Click on a main topic to go to that section:

 The WAA-SwD is administered to any student with significant cognitive disabilities when an Individualized Education Program (IEP) team determines that a student is unable to participate in the WCKE, even with accommodations.
 Like the WKCE, it is also administered to provide information about student achievement and allow school district staff to use test results to improve educational programs.
 It is administered for students in grades 3-8 and 10 for reading and mathematics.
 Additionally in grades 4, 8, and 10 science, language arts, writing, and social students are also administered.
 For ELLs who are also students with disabilities, districts may provide translation accommodations.

-The Growth Excel Analysis Tool (GREAT) for English learners is an Excel spreadsheet that allows an educator to plot one year of growth for an individual student on ACCESS for ELLs®, and to compare that growth to other English learners in Wisconsin or throughout the WIDA consortium.
-Comparing the growth of an individual student to the growth other students provides normative information that can help with questions about whether a student or group of students has made “normal” or “average” progress in the past year.
+The Growth Excel Analysis Tool (GREAT) for English learners is an Excel spreadsheet that allows an educator to plot one year of growth for an individual student on the ACCESS for ELLs®, and to compare that growth to other English learners in either the State of Wisconsin or throughout the WIDA consortium.
+Comparing the growth of an individual student to the growth of other students provides normative information that can help with questions about whether a student or group of students has made “normal” or “average” progress in the past year.

-The data used in the spreadsheet for the growth norms is from the 2009-10 to 2010-11 school years in Wisconsin, and the 2008-09 to 2009-10 school years in all the WIDA states.
+The data used in the spreadsheet for the growth norms is from the 2010-11 to 2011-12 school year for both the State of Wisconsin and for all WIDA Consortium states.
 As new data become available, the spreadsheet will be updated.

-GREAT is intended as a guide, and as with all academic measures should be combined with other information about students, both in the year in question and over time, to create a fuller picture of student progress.
+GREAT is intended as a guide for educators and families, and as with all academic measures should be combined with other information about students, both in the year in question and over time, to create a fuller picture of student progress.

 A PowerPoint introduction to GREAT is available with detailed instructions on using the spreadsheet.
-For more information about GREAT or ACCESS, or to help us improve this tool, please contact Audrey Lesondak (email@example.com) at (608) 267-5153.
+For more information about GREAT or about the ACCESS for ELLs® contact Audrey Lesondak in the Office of Student Assessment at (608) 267-5153.

 - Initial Identification and Placement of English Language Learners - This bulletin describes the required steps for identification and placement of limited-English proficient (LEP) students in programs for English language learners (ELLs).